-Parameter Description Name Allows you to enter a name for the node.
+Parameter Description Name The name of the node as it appears in the Node View and the Timeline view.
+Each node must have a name that is unique to its containing group.
 Truck Factor Activated by default, this option readjusts the blur when the elements undergo a change of depth or scale.
 When this option is deselected, the effect's values remain unchanged regardless of any depth or scale changes.
 This option should be deselected when multiple drawings are composited and attached to this effect.
 Repeat Edge Pixels Makes the blur algorithm operate as if the pixel values beyond the edge of the layer are the same as the values of the edge pixels.
 This keeps edges sharp, preventing them from darkening and becoming more transparent.
 Blurriness Directional Blurs according to the length, width, and angle you specify.
 For example, if a character is walking east, the blur may fall to the west.
 Radius Size of the blur.
 The larger the value, the greater the strength or reach of the blur.
 The blur radius is affected by the drawing scale and camera position.
 Click the Edit Curve button to change these values over time by adjusting the function curve.
 Length Length of the blur.
 Width Thickness of the blur.